 The Center for Renewal Studies extends the intentions of the programs and the mission of the School of Divinity and Regent University in research, teaching, and scholarship, including a resource center, conferences, a public blog, public lecture series, seminars, exchange of visiting scholars from various disciplines, sponsorship of other professional events and venues related to the promotion of renewal and resulting publications from these venues.
-The focus of our research and scholarship is on all issues related to Renewal Studies, that is, the transforming work of the Holy Spirit across all fields, disciplines, and realms of life.
+The focus of our research and scholarship is on all issues related to Theological Studies, that is, the transforming work of the Holy Spirit across all fields, disciplines, and realms of life.

 The activities of the Center for Renewal Studies engage in research, scholarship, and publications on four interrelated levels.
 Please see the menu on the left for details on these and other activities.

 - 2013 The Holy Spirit and the Christian Life Conference (Book forthcoming)

 - 2011 Symposium on Pentecostalism & Prosperity - (Book)